About Our Ushers

 Cookie Bakers Guild

 No meetings, cookie-baking 2-3 times per year

-This group of volunteers, contacted by phone and email, are scheduled to provide a delicious service to the church through baking homemade cookies for the Sunday coffee hour.
+This group of volunteers is scheduled to provide a delicious service to the church through baking homemade cookies for the Sunday coffee hour.
 Bakers commit to baking 4 dozen cookies when assigned, and leaving them at the church for Sunday morning.
 New volunteers are always welcome, and can sign up at any point to be schuduled.